manolobkno08/ACME/README.md

 # ACME

-It is a console that contains an interpreted environment and this is the content:
+### Content:

+- `classes` --> Folder that contains the File class representation.
+- `modules` --> Folder that contains the methods and validations before generating the final report.
+- `test` --> Folder that contains the necessary unit tests to check the correct operation of the application.
+- `files` --> Folder that contains the files to read.
-- `_freeenv` --> Release the memory used in environment variable
+- `main.py` --> File to start the aplication.

 ### Desciption